cwendel16834/database/readme.txt

 _______________________________________________________________________________________

 double Table::sum(string attrName);
-Description: Computes the sum of all the entries in the specified attribute column.
+Description: Computes the sum of all the attributes in the specified attribute column.

 Parameters:
 attrName: Name of the attribute to sum